halkyonio/tap/README.md

 ## Demo

-See demo page adn instructions [here](demo.md) to deploy a Quarkus application using a new supplyChain, the Quarkus Buildpack builder image, etc.
+See demo page & instructions [here](demo.md) to deploy a Quarkus application using a new Supply Chain, the Quarkus Buildpack builder image, etc.

 ## Clean